Oaxaca en la historia y en el mito: Mixtec and Mayan codices

+Based on scenes from the mural, it is not impossible that the Garcia Bustos relied on the Florentine Codex as a source of inspiration.

-García Bustos, true to his pursuit of realism in his creations, used several images from the Mixtec codices.
-Some codices trace the histories of known rulers and evenn contain date notations that have been deciphered.
+Also, García Bustos, true to his pursuit of realism in his creations, used several images from the Mixtec codices.
+Some codices trace the histories of known rulers and contain date notations that have been deciphered.
 Other stories portrayed in the codices are largely mythical.
 Although they are not literal truths, myths reflect the way that people think and in Mesoamérica are used in many places, including art, architecture, poetry, and religion.
+Codices convey that the gods played a role in the birth of rulers, thereby establishing the rulers connection to the divine right to rule from one generation to another.

 The image below, from the mural, is an example of García Bustos replicating content from a codex in his mural.
 This image is almost an exact reproduction of a panel from page 13 of the Vienna Codex.
 An article by Jansen and Pérez Jiménez interprets this image as one of several related to the foundation and ritual carried out in the east palace of heaven.